 - Top your baked pasta dishes like macaroni and cheese or lasagna with this delicious dish to take them to another level.

 - Roasted vegetables like broccoli, beans, etc., taste fabulous when sprinkled with this crispy flavoured breadcrumb.
-This is a great way to disguise healthy foods to get your kids to gobble them up.

 - This dish is also a great way to give your salads a crunchy texture along with a nuanced flavour.